oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 ### 3.11.5 Messages with placeholders <a id='messages-with-placeholders'></a>

-A message string **MAY** include one or more “placeholders.”
+A message string **MAY** include one or more "placeholders."
 The syntax of a placeholder is:

 	placeholder = "{", index, "}";